jhach/bump-paper/content/posts/2015 WWE Performance Center Trainees; Where Are They Now?/index.md

 His first tryout was in the U.K. in 2014 which an MMA friend also attended and got him the opportunity.

 As of February 2016, he was released from the WWE Performance Center and no other information is available regarding what he's up to today.

 Status: Inactive

 ## 🇺🇸 United States of America
 ![Kenneth Crawford aka Montez Ford at the WWE Performance Center in 2015](kenneth.jpg)
 ### Kenneth Crawford Aka Montez Ford (Chicago, Illinois/Anson County, North Carolina)
-Served in the U.S. Marine Corps for four years and accumulated a perfect 300 score in the United States Marine Corps Physical Fitness Test.
-Holds the North Carolina South Piedmont and Anson High School records in the 200-meter, 400-meter and 4x4 relay.
-Anson High School Athlete of the Year in 2007.

 Kenneth Crawford aka Montez Ford was a high school athlete holding records in the 200-meter, 400-meter, and 4x4 relay at North Carolina South Piedmont and Anson High School while also named Anson High School Athlete of the Year in 2007.
 He served in the U.S. Marine Corps from September 2008 - September 2012 and achieved a perfect 300 score in the United States Marine Corps Physical Fitness Test.